michmech/plausibility/README.md

 ...
 ```

-Let's change the plausibility filter (the `Foods0.gf` concerete grammar) so that it labels sentences as implausible if they have more than one 'very' attached to a `Quality`.
+Let's change the plausibility filter (the `Foods0.gf` concrete grammar) so that it labels sentences as implausible if they have more than one 'very' attached to a `Quality`.
 And while we're at it, let's label things like *very Italian* as implausible too: it is weird to modify adjectives of nationality with 'very'.

 We will add a new field to the linearization type of `Quality` called `canHaveVery`.
 This tells the grammar whether the quality can be modified by 'very' (or its equivalent in other concrete languages).
 Most qualities have this set to `PTrue` but some, like `Italian`, have it set to `PFalse`.